Q: What do a project management system and nuclear submarines have in common?

-In PERT, activities or tasks are usually called events, and they include the start, duration, and finish of a task.
+In PERT, activities or tasks are usually called events, and they include the start, duration, and finishing times of a task.

-If you want to get more granular, you can expand on the events with sub-activities.
-But, keep in mind the more info you have in your PERT chart, the harder it is to read.
+Want to get more granular?
+Expand on the events with sub-activities.
+However, keep in mind the more detailed the PERT chart, the harder it is to read.

 According to US Census data, the average construction project takes 7.7 months to complete.
 That’s after construction itself has begun.

-If you include design, planning, and post-construction work (like selling apartments), a single project could last for years.It’s essential to be realistic when estimating time frames and scheduling dependent tasks.
-You wouldn’t want a team to be stuck waiting for several weeks or months, with nothing productive to do.
+If you include design, planning, and post-construction work (like selling apartments), a single project could last for years

 PERT addresses this issue by using 3 different time estimates for calculating durations.

-- Optimistic time: The minimum possible time estimate for an activity or whole project.
-This assumes everything goes unusually smoothly with no hiccups.
+- Optimistic time (O): The minimum possible time estimate for an activity or whole project.
+This assumes everything goes unusually smoothly — no hiccups.

-- Pessimistic time: The maximum possible time estimate for an activity or whole project.
+- Pessimistic time (P): The maximum possible time estimate for an activity or whole project.
 How long would it take with multiple large issues and bottlenecks?

-- Most likely time: The best estimate for an activity or whole project.
+- Most likely time (M): The best estimate for an activity or whole project.
 Think of an average project where a few things go wrong.

-In PERT, you use the combination of these 3 times to calculate the PERT estimate.
-The final estimate is the number that you’ll use in the actual flow chart to find a full project duration.
+The combination of these 3 times is used to calculate the PERT estimate.
+The final estimate is the number used in the actual flow chart to find a full project duration.

-How to use PERT for your project to estimate a timeline
+How to use PERT to estimate a timeline

-It’s easiest to start with a simple 3-column table.
-(If you want to show the 3 different time estimates in your table rather than calculating them separately, just add in 3 more columns.)
+Note: Want to show the 3 different time estimates rather than calculating them separately?
+Simply add in 3 more columns.

-Then, estimate the task duration for each using the PERT range from optimistic to pessimistic.
-Calculate the most expected time using the formula (0 + 4M + P) / 6.
+THEN: Estimate the task duration for each using the PERT range from optimistic to pessimistic.
+Calculate the most expected time using the formula, (O + P + 4M) / 6.